-When I’m not traveling I still can usually be found working as a dental hygienist Alaska, or wandering off into the abyss in Alaska.
-I’m not a very good travel blogger and don’t crank out new posts everyday (more like once a week or so), and have a ridiculously long list of places I’ve visited that still haven’t made an appearance on this blog yet.
+When I’m not traveling I still can usually be found working as a dental hygienist Alaska or wandering off into the abyss somewhere around here.
+I’m not a very good travel blogger and don’t crank out new posts every day (more like once a week or so), and have a ridiculously long list of places I’ve visited that still haven’t made an appearance on this blog yet.

 My favorite countries

 My favorite cities

 Feel free to shoot me an email at adventuresoflilnicki [at] gmail.com, or sign up below for my e-mail newsletters for updates.
 If you’re an awesome brand wanting to work together, head over here and make me work!*